kkrt-labs/kakarot/README.md

 NETWORK=<mainnet|testnet|testnet2>
 ```

-Now replace the placeholder values with you account and network details.
+Now replace the placeholder values with your account and network details.

 `PRIVATE_KEY` is the private key of the account contract that will pay for the deployment. **This should be a decimal number**